A Technology Course for Thoughtful Educators (with Extra Support!)

-JumpStart Plus is the exact same course, but it adds the support and accountability of a community: A cohort of students to work with, a schedule of deadlines to keep you on track, and a team of mentors to answer your questions along the way.
+JumpStart Plus is the exact same course, but it adds extra support: A private online forum where you can share your work and get feedback on it, run by a team of mentors to answer your questions along the way.

 Let's start by looking at the course.